 Agricultural Significance of Vishu:

 Vishu coincides with that time of the year when the indigenous crops are ready for harvest.
-It marks the movement of the Sun to Aries or the Mesha Rashi, which the farmers consider the right time to begin ploughing the land.
+It marks the movement of the Sun to Aries or the Mesha Rashi, which the farmers consider the right time to begin plowing the land.
 Vishu, thus, celebrates agricultural affluence.
-The most important Vishu custom of Vishukkani is the display of freshly harvested agricultural products, including mangoes, jackfruit, cucumbers etc., along with other auspicious materials.
+The most important Vishu custom of Vishukkani is the display of freshly harvested agricultural products, including mangoes, jackfruit, cucumbers, etc., along with other auspicious materials.

 According to the traditional Kerala Calendar, Vishu is observed on Medam 1st and the Pathamudhayam occurs on Medam 10th.
 Pathamudhayam is an important day for farmers who consider it the ideal time for sowing seeds.
 It is the tenth day of the month Medam, and the term Pathamudhayam means ‘tenth sunrise’.
 Traditionally, this day is celebrated by selling and exchanging agricultural products.
 To symbolize the ten sunrises starting from Vishu, traditional oil lamps with ten wicks are lit in houses on this day.